mlswg/mls-protocol/draft-ietf-mls-protocol.md

 For example, consider a four-member group (A, B, C, D) where the node above the right two members is blank.
-(This is what it would look like if A created a group with B, C, and D.)  Then the public state of the tree and the views of the private keys of the tree held be each participant would be as follows, where `_` represents a blank node, `?` represents an unknown private key, and `pk(X)` represents the public key corresponding to the private key `X`:
+(This is what it would look like if A created a group with B, C, and D.)  Then the public state of the tree and the views of the private keys of the tree held by each participant would be as follows, where `_` represents a blank node, `?` represents an unknown private key, and `pk(X)` represents the public key corresponding to the private key `X`: